Archduchess Marie Valerie of Austria: Early life

-Archduchess Marie Valerie was born on 22 April 1868 in Buda, Hungary to Emperor Franz Joseph I of Austria and his wife, Duchess Elisabeth in Bavaria.
+Archduchess Marie Valerie was born on 22 April 1868 in Buda, Hungary to Emperor Franz Joseph I of Austria and his wife, Elisabeth in Bavaria.
 She had an older sister, Archduchess Gisela, and an older brother, Crown Prince Rudolf.
 Her eldest sibling, Archduchess Sophie had already died by the time she was born.
 Her mother was especially attached to Valerie, who was born ten years after the imperial couple's third child, and whom Elisabeth was allowed to raise herself while her first three children were taken from her in infancy and raised by the Emperor's mother, Archduchess Sophie.
 Sophie herself wrote to Elisabeth's mother, Duchess Ludovika in Bavaria, "Sisi is completely absorbed by her love and care for this irresistible little angel."

 She was Elisabeth's favorite child by far, and was acidly referred to by some courtiers as "die Einzige" ("the only one") because Elisabeth paid so much more attention to her than to her siblings.
 Valerie loved her mother, but according to her diaries, she often felt embarrassed and overwhelmed by Elisabeth's concentration on her, particularly as she was modest and practical.

 Another of Valerie's nicknames was "the Hungarian child", as her birth had been a concession by Elisabeth, who disliked physical intimacy and pregnancy, in exchange for Franz Joseph's reconciliation with Hungary, her most favored part of the Empire.
 This process culminated in their joint coronation in Buda on 8 June 1867 as King and Queen of Hungary.
 Valerie was born a little over nine months later.

 Elisabeth deliberately chose Hungary as her child's birthplace; no royal child had been born in Hungary for centuries.
 Had Valerie been a boy, she would have been named Stephen after Hungary's canonized King and patron saint.
 According to historian Brigitte Hamann, a boy born to the Queen of Hungary in the castle at Budapest would have raised the possibility of his someday becoming its king, separating Hungary from the Austrian empire.
 Due to this, there was universal relief at the Viennese court that Valerie was a girl.

 Malicious rumors began to spread that Valerie was in truth the daughter of Elisabeth's friend and admirer Gyula Andrássy, the Hungarian prime minister.
 These persisted into Valerie's childhood, hurting her deeply.
 However, she physically resembled Franz Joseph more than any of her siblings, even more so as she grew older, and eventually the hearsay stopped.
 Due to the atmosphere they created, Valerie developed a lifelong antipathy toward anything to do with Hungary, exacerbated by Elisabeth's insistence on speaking to her only in Hungarian.
 She was joyful when she was given permission to speak German with her father, whom she worshipped.
 In addition, she spoke English, French, and Italian fluently.
 She loved to write plays and poems, and was a talented amateur artist who particularly enjoyed painting flowers.
 She was a great supporter of the Burgtheater in Vienna, and attended its productions as often as possible.